 The dynamic configuration capability is enabled in the firmware for FVPs.
 This means that the firmware can authenticate and load the FDT if present in FIP.
 A default FDT is packaged into FIP during the build based on the build configuration.
-This can be overridden by using the FVP\HW\CONFIG or FVP\HW\CONFIG\DTS build options (refer to Arm FVP Platform Specific Build Options for details on the options).
+This can be overridden by using the FVP_HW_CONFIG or FVP_HW_CONFIG_DTS build options (refer to Arm FVP Platform Specific Build Options for details on the options).

-fvp-base-gicv2-psci.dts
+• fvp-base-gicv2-psci.dts

-For use with models such as the Cortex-A57-A53 Base FVPs without shifted affinities and with Base memory map configuration.
+For use with models such as the Cortex-A57-A53 or Cortex-A32 Base FVPs without shifted affinities and with Base memory map configuration.